Ru

 Conclusion:

-The thickness of copper is as important a factor as its other parameters while weighing the material for your project requirements.
+The copper thickness is as important a factor as its other parameters while weighing the material for your project requirements.
 It is gauged in ounces.
-The substitute in their thickness gauge can dissemble the performance of electronic circuit assemblies during functioning.
-The detachment of higher copper thickness with standard PCB thickness can be executed
+Changes in copper thickness chart can disrupt the performance of electronic circuit assemblies during operation.
+Varying copper thicknesses can be effectively implemented on the same PCB surface.
+However, several factors must be considered during implementation.

 Leading Printed Circuit Board Assembly(PCBA) Manufacturer